QR5.7.1 The Simulation Hypothesis

 QR5.6.4 Order Is Possible

-The opposite of entropy is order, an unlikely state like an unbroken egg, but if order inevitably declines, why is it all around us?
+The opposite of entropy is order, an unlikely state like an unbroken egg, but if order declines by universal law, why is it all around us?
 Day follows night, seasons cycle, and plants produce not only food but also the air we breathe, in a synergistic, self-regulating system that some call Gaiea

-Is the web of life on earth then just a local anomaly that bucks the universal trend to disorder?
-For example, a fridge that keeps beer cold on a hot day doesn’t deny the second law because it gets energy from electrical power, and our earth has the sun to power it.
-But our earth isn’t the only planet that orbits a star, they all do, so it may be lucky but it isn’t unusual.
-And its order requires order above it.
-For life to evolve on earth, the sun had to keep its planets in order, and the galaxy had to keep its stars in order, so if earth’s order comes from a cosmic order, it isn’t a local anomaly.
+Is life on earth then just a local anomaly that bucks the universal trend?
+For example, a fridge that keeps beer cold on a hot day is an anomaly, but it doesn’t deny the second law because it is powered by electrical energy, so is the earth the same?
+It has the sun to power it but earth isn’t the only planet that orbits a star, they all do, so it may be lucky but it isn’t an anomaly.
+It also needs order above it as the earth could only evolve life if the sun kept its planets in order, and that required the galaxy to keep its stars in order, so if life depends on a cosmic order, it isn’t an anomaly.

-Hence, the only explanation that current physics allows is that the big bang was highly ordered, so life is still possible because our universe is still only half-way through its devolution:
+Another possibility that physics allows is that the big bang was highly ordered, so life still occurs because the universe is still only half-way through its devolution:

 “The ultimate source of order, of low entropy, must be the big bang itself. … The egg splatters rather than unsplatters because it is … the drive toward higher entropy … initiated by the extraordinarily low entropy state with which the universe began.”
 (Greene, 2004), p173-174.

-Modern humans arose about three million years ago, so bacteria that have been on our planet for billions of years are still poorly understood.
-For example, bacteria in boxes placed outside the International Space Station for a year were seen to come back to life when they returned to earth.
-Under harsh conditions, bacteria can form spores that are dead metabolically but revive under the right conditions, even after millions of years, so they could hitch a ride on a meteor to travel between planets.
-The panspermia hypothesis, that life can evolve on one planet and spread to another, means that bacteria from mars might have colonized the earth.
+We arrived about three million years ago but bacteria have survived on our planet for billions of years.
+For example, bacteria in boxes placed outside the International Space Station for a year came back to life when they returned to earth.
+Under harsh conditions, some bacteria form spores that are dead metabolically but revive when conditions are right, even after many years, so they could hitch a ride on a meteor to travel between planets.
+The panspermia hypothesis, that life can evolve on one planet and spread to another, would then let bacteria from mars colonize the earth.

-Whether this is true or not, bacteria exist on earth, so of the mind-boggling 160 billion planets thought to exist in our galaxy, many others may host them too.
-If so, a galaxy teeming with life isn’t what the second law predicts after 14 billion years of decay!
+Whether this occurred or not we don’t know but bacteria exist on earth, so of the mind-boggling 160 billion planets in our galaxy, chances are that others host them too.
+If so, a galaxy that hosts life in many places isn’t what the second law predicts after 14 billion years of decay!

-Note 1 Backward thinking explains an already known answer, by tweaking it to fit the facts, or the facts to fit it, so it doesn’t produce new knowledge.
-In contrast, forward thinking begins with a question and lets the evidence lead to an answer, so it can produce new knowledge.
+Note 1.
+Backward thinking explains an already known answer by tweaking it to fit the facts, or the facts to fit it, so it produces no new knowledge.
+In contrast, forward thinking begins with a question and lets the evidence provide an answer, so it does produce new knowledge.
 Science is based on forward thinking not backward thinking (see Research Roadmap).

 Next